Joint Tenants vs Tenants in Common – What’s the Difference?

 According to the Australian Taxation Office, rental income and expenses, for income tax purposes, must be allocated according to their legal interest in the property.

-Joint tenants must include half of the total income and expenses in their tax returns.
+Joint tenants must include half of their total income and expenses in their tax returns.
 The same applies to tax deductions.
 Each joint owner can only claim 50% of the total property tax deductions.

 So, Lucy would declare 75% of the income expenses and claim 75% of the tax deductions.
 Melanie will declare the remaining 25% and claim the remaining 25% in deductions.